yunpengn/MacBook/README.md

 14. Create a `Projects` folder by `mkdir ~/Projects`.
     - Later, you can clone your repositories to here.
 15. Configure your local git name & email `git config --global user.name/email "<value>"`.
+16. Install the following applications from App Store:
+    - Onedrive, QQ, WeChat, ...

 ## Licence